 - Eight or less menstrual cycles per year

 Some women with PCOS also experience heavier or lighter bleeding during their menstrual cycle.

 Regular periods help to prevent excess thickening of the lining of the uterus (womb).
 Long gaps between periods can lead to abnormal cells building up inside the womb.
 It is important you have at least four cycles per year to avoid a build up that may include abnormal cells.

 Your doctor can prescribe hormonal contraception to help regulate your menstrual periods.
 The medication can also reduce menstrual cramps, acne and excess facial and body hair growth.
 These medications include:

 - A low-dose oral contraceptive pill ('the pill')

 - Progesterone which stimulates the uterus and induces bleeding

 - Hormonal implants

 How they work

 Some oral contraceptive pills (Diane/Brenda/Juliet) also contain small amounts of anti-androgens (cyproterone acetate), which aim to block the effects of testosterone and similar hormones.
-However, they also have higher doses of oestrogen, which may increase insulin resistance.
+Oral contraceptives may worsen insulin resistance and slightly increase the risk of type 2 diabetes in very obese women with PCOS.
 In general, most oral contraceptives have similar effects on androgen excess.